uluutku/uluutku/README.md

-# 👋 Hey there, I'm Utku – Frontend Enthusiast with Backend Know-how, and AI Explorer!
+# 👋 Hey there, I'm Utku – Frontend Enthusiast and AI Explorer!

 Welcome to my coding playground! 🚀✨